MaxAllan-Smith/M.S.Dev/README.md

 Please read our contributing guidelines for more information on how to contribute effectively.

-## License

-TradeMaster Pro is licensed under [SPECIFY LICENSE], which means [BRIEF DESCRIPTION OF LICENSE TERMS].

 For more information, please visit our [official website](#) or contact our support team.